Written by Dr J S S Dev

 The Significance of Probiotics in Supporting a Healthy Gut

-Probiotics are beneficial bacteria that play an important role in supporting a healthy gut.
-They contribute to digestive balance, immunity and better nutrition.
+Probiotics are beneficial bacteria that play a significant role in supporting a healthy gut.
+They contribute to digestive balance, immune function, and nutrient absorption.
+Let us look at how.

-• Balancing digestion: Probiotics help to balance your gut microbiome by enhancing the growth of beneficial bacteria and inhibiting harmful ones.
+• Digestive Balance: Probiotics help maintain a balanced gut microbiome by enhancing the growth of beneficial bacteria and inhibiting harmful ones.
+This balance is essential for proper digestion and preventing digestive issues.

-• Immunity: Most of our immune system resides in the gut.
-Probiotics help strengthen the immune response by regulating immune cells.
-This also helps maintain a barrier against harmful substances.
+• Immune Function: Most of our immune system resides in the gut.
+Probiotics help strengthen the immune response by regulating immune cells and maintaining a barrier against harmful pathogens.
+They also reduce inflammation in the gut, which is linked to various immune-related conditions.

-• Better Nutrition: Probiotics help break down food and absorb essential nutrients like vitamins and minerals.
-Probiotics produce helpful substances during the digestion of food that nourish the cells that line our gut.
+• Nutrient Absorption: Probiotics assist in the breakdown of food and the absorption of essential nutrients like vitamins and minerals.
+Probiotics produce helpful substances during the digestion of food, which feed and nourish the cells that line our gut.
 This can improve the absorption of essential nutrients and promote a healthy digestive system.

 However, can these functions of probiotics prevent Diarrhoea?